quartz55/mopidy/ESOF-DOCS/Software Verification and Validation.md

 ### Separation of concerns

+Mopidy's source code is pretty organized, each package/module is separated into different folders, with each one trying to be as independent as possible, relying mostly on some global packages.
+Consequently, it is easy to understand what each module is responsible for.
-Mopidy have a successful separation of concerns and is pretty organized in this aspect.
-It is separated into several different folders and files, each one has with its own responsibility.
-Consequently they are easy to understand for anyone that understands the underline concepts that they implement.
-Mopidy, provides a good [documentation](https://docs.mopidy.com/en/latest/), that helps a lot to understand mopidy struture and makes it easier to contribution into the project.
+Besides that, Mopidy also provides a pretty good [documentation](https://docs.mopidy.com/en/latest/) that helps a lot to get around its struture and makes it easier to contribute to the project.

 ### Understandability
 (The degree to which the component under test is documented or self-explaining.)